AACE Armored Amphibious Combat Earthmover

 Its modern hydraulic system and power transmission enables the vehicle to operate with higher maneuverability and operational performance.

 AACE was manufactured as a local development and manufacturing project of FNSS.
-Today the AACE’ in service with the Turkish Land Forces are used in various missions and have already become combat proven in certain operations.
+Today the AACE is used by the Turkish Land Forces in various missions and have become combat proven in certain operations.